-Budget Support Act (BSA): Legislation covering any budget changes that require a change in law, including tax changes, policy changes, and new program rules.
+Budget Support Act (BSA): Legislation covering budget changes that require a change in law, including tax changes, policy changes, and new program rules.

-Budget: A spending plan that outlines expenditures and revenues for a given period of time.
+Budget: A spending plan that outlines revenues and expenditures for a given period of time.

 Capital budget: Spending plan for infrastructure, such as roads and schools.